 [back to Table of Contents]

-Leading Exports: diamonds, nickel, copper, meat products, textiles, hides, skins, soda ash
+Leading Exports: Diamonds, nickel, copper, beef, textiles, soda ash

 Foreign investment and management are welcomed in Botswana.
 There are no foreign exchange controls, the corporate tax rate is low (15%), and there are no prohibitions on foreign ownership of companies.